These are the best books (in my opinion). Now let's get into the nitty gritty.

 This is the prequel to the “three-note voicings” book by the same author.
 An amazing, thorough, yet easy-to-grasp book on the following concept: building effective drop-2 voicings using inversions and passing diminished chords.
 (Audio CDs included with demonstration tracks)

 Patterns, Scales and Modes for Jazz Guitar

 This is a great “entry-level” book for intermediate guitarists.
 Coming from a rock, blues, and pop background, it opened the first few “jazz doors” to me.
 Great techniques (scales in positions, arpeggios, etc.), great lines, and chord voicings.
 It’s a nice and smooth introduction to the fabulous world of jazz guitar improv and comping.

 Clear Solutions for Jazz Improvisers

 by Jerry Coker

 Coker’s straightforward reference contains 20 very well written articles on a variety of topics.
 He chooses to go deeper into some nuanced details of improvisation.
 Really useful clarifications about melody and harmony and their different manifestations in jazz abound.
 A must for serious beginners and intermediate improvisers.

-One of the greatest book to improve sight-reading abilities for jazz guitarists.
+One of the greatest books to improve sight-reading abilities for jazz guitarists.
 Super-charge your skills by dealing with the too often overlooked RHYTHMS of written melodic lines.
-Leavitt organized this book by rhythmic density and made sure that some key 3, 4, 5, 6 and 7-note rhythmic figures are repeated enough times to ingrain them well.
+Leavitt organized this book by rhythmic density and made sure that some key 3, 4, 5, 6, and 7-note rhythmic figures are repeated enough times to ingrain them well.